-Under Administrators, you can specify which app members have administrative rights for the app.
-By default, app members with the SCRUM Master project role in the Developer Portal will have administrative rights.
+By default, app members with the SCRUM Master app project role in the Developer Portal will have administrative rights.
+All other members of the app will get the default role configured for that app.
 Please keep in mind that users still need to be a member of an app project in the Developer Portal for them to be eligible to be app administrators for the corresponding app in ATS.

 3.4 Execution Log Cleanup